Zunaeed-Imran/ShopEasy/README.md

 - thank make model `php artisan make:model Order -m`
 - added some more field in the users table.
 - added some more field in the admin table.
+- added some more filed in colors table.
+- added some more filed in size table.
+- added some more filed in coupon table.
+- added some more filed in product table.